chantastic/sites/chan.dev/src/content/posts/pandoc.md

 [Full list of ePub attributes](https://pandoc.org/MANUAL.html#epubs)

+## Compile multiple markdown files

+- Can't have individual frontmatter
+- Title page title must be in markdown
+- Doesn't seem to worry to much about structure, as long as
+---

 ## Other docs I'd like to dive into but haven't yet.

 like to learn more: